Employer Branding

 We’ve laid out the 4 main steps to take when building an Employer Branding Strategy.

-1. Set a Goal
+1. Set a Clear Branding Goal

 The first step in building your employer branding strategy is determining your goal.
 This can be as simple or detailed as you like.
 Some examples of employer branding strategic goals are:

-1. Attract more candidates
+1. Attract more (or higher-quality) candidates

-3. Increase referrals
+2. Increase employee referrals

-4. Increase your offer acceptance rates
+3. Increase your offer acceptance rate

-5. Retain top employees
+4. Retain top performers

-6. Reduce employee turnover
+5. Reduce employee turnover

 Simply identifying the needs of your company’s employer branding strategy will help you stay focused during your strategic planning.
 Whenever you have a question about a task or situation in regards to employer branding, think back to your goal(s) and it can help make decisions easier to make.

 The next step in building your employer branding strategy is determining who you are trying to influence.
 What do your (future) employees value?
 What motivates them?
 You may have a large company with a diverse population, so this section can be as broad as the whole organization or as narrow as the specific type of role you are actively recruiting.
-Some potential things to think about when identifying your target employee attributes

-3. Job Seeking Style
+2. Job Seeking Style (passive vs. active)

-4. Demographics
+3. Demographics

-5. Location
+4. Location

 Having a good idea about your (potential) employees can help you identify what motivates them and ultimately what benefits and values you should focus on for your employer branding.